Socialism in Finland

 Socialism in Finland dates back to the latter half of the 19th century in the Grand Duchy of Finland, with the political radicalisation of the labour movement due to increasing industrialisation and urbanisation.
-Socialism still has an effect on current Finnish politics, with many different socialist political parties in Finland.

 History

 Wrightian era

-The labour movement began with the establishment of workers' associations in the late 1800s.
-The first workers' association was the Helsinki Workers' Association in 1883, which did not hold socialist beliefs.
-Many workers' associations were founded by members of the Bourgeoisie, and these associations supported the Wrightian labour movement.
-The Wrightian labour movement was a socially liberal movement that sought to advance liberal interests, such as cooperation with the feminist and temperance movements.
+The labour movement began with the establishment of workers' associations in the late 19th century.
+The first workers' association was the Helsinki Workers' Association, founded by Viktor Julius von Wright in 1883, which did not originally hold socialist beliefs.
+Many workers' associations were founded by members of the bourgeoisie, and these associations supported the Wrightian labour movement, which was a socially liberal movement that sought to advance liberal interests, such as universal suffrage, alongside cooperation with the feminist and temperance movements.

-The man behind this labour movement was Viktor Julius von Wright, a small industrialist who had grown worried by the rise of socialism during his visit to Germany and Denmark, and thus intended to curb the rise of socialism in Finland by fixing some of the ills brought about by industrialisation, while keeping control of the movement in the hands of the upper classes.
-The labour movement was inspired by the Danish Arbejderforeningen af 1860 and German State Socialism.
+The founder of this labour movement was Viktor Julius von Wright, an industrialist from Helsinki, who had grown worried by the rise of socialism during his visit to Germany and Denmark, and thus sought to curb the rise of socialism in Finland by preventing the radicalization of the working class.
+He thought that by promoting workers' position through cooperation with employers and by addressing some of the problems caused by industrialisation, while keeping control of the movement in the hands of the upper-class.
+Danish Arbejderforeningen af 1860 and German State Socialism were the primary inspirations behind the labour movement.

-During the Wrightian era the labour movement grew rapidly in geographic terms and by the end of the 1880s most large towns had their own association.
-In the mid 1890s even most small industrial towns had one.
-Membership however was not as widespread and altogether the workers' movement had mobilized less than 5,000 people.
+The labour movement had grown rapidly by the end of the 1880s, with most large towns having workers’ associations, and by the mid-1890s, most small industrial towns had them too.
+Membership, however, was not as widespread and altogether the labour movement had mobilized fewer than 5,000 people.
+Most of the members of the Wrightian labour movement were middle-class, specifically small-business owners, foremen and craftsmen, and members of the intelligentsia outnumbered workers.

-Along with organizational structure another significant achievement of the Wrightian era was the founding of working-class newspapers and magazines.
-Papers like Arbetaren–Työmies routinely published articles about European socialists and their methods – such as strikes – which introduced these ideas to Finnish workers as well, and unlike conservative newspapers did not explicitly condemn them.

-Exposure to foreign influences slowly radicalized the Finnish workers' movement during the first of the half 1890s while workers themselves began occupy more central positions in the movement.
-The Wrightian era saw its end at Second Workers' Association Assembly held in Tampere in 1896, in which more socialist ideas were adopted in the workers' associations.